-The permitted uses of land within the Project Area are as shown on R.P.
-Map No. 2, "Land Use Plan" and as further described in the following sections.
+The parcels of land within the Project Area are as shown on R.P.
+Map No. 2, "Land Use Plan" and are restricted to permitted uses as further described in the following sections.
 The Downtown Donelson Urban Design Overlay defines the requirements in its sub-districts reflected on Map No. 2.